 To view the range of Cannondale Topstone Carbon Lefty’s on our site

-In summary, Genesis’ heat lies in Reliability and Cannondale’s lie in performance.
+In summary, Genesis’ heat lies in long tours in the outback, whereas Cannondale’s lie in going fast and day trips with your friends.
 Therefore depending on your top priority (Reliability or Performance) start with choosing between Brands then decipher which other characteristics you would like.
 For example, if your top priority is reliability but you still want to be able to have fun on the weekends and don’t plan to be an out and out tourer then go for a Genesis Fugio.
 Whereas if Performance is your top priority but you don’t want to break the bank, then go for a Cannondale Topstone Aluminium.

 As a business we have been very lucky during the COVID19 Pandemic as we have been able to stay open throughout the many lockdowns.
 However we understand that we have not been – and still can’t – able to offer our usual bike buying services, such as test rides and bike fits.

 Due to face to face contact being limited and our shop currently operating under Appointments only.
 We have decided to create a small guide on how to buy a bike through our website, while still benefitting from human interaction, in order to be sure you’re making the right purchase.

 Already know what bike you’re after –

 Our bikes can be purchased via our website for delivery or click and collect at our store.
 But if you have some questions or need sizing advice, then please don’t hesitate to get in contact via firstname.lastname@example.org where we will answer any queries.

 Want a new bike but don’t know which model –